JakeChampion/fetch/README.md

 read with `response.headers.get()`.
 Instead, it's the browser's responsibility to handle new cookies being set (if applicable to the current URL).
 Unless they are HTTP-only, new cookies will be available through `document.cookie`.

+Bear in mind that the default behavior of `fetch` is to ignore the `Set-Cookie` header completely.
+To opt into accepting cookies from the server, you must use the `credentials` option.

   [forbidden header name]: https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name